Bioavailability and CBD

 In the market we can find:

-- CBD Broad Spectrum Oil: Contains CBD with some (not all) of the cannabinoids, terpenes and hemp flavonoids.
+- Broad Spectrum CBD Oil: Contains CBD with some (not all) of the cannabinoids, terpenes and flavonoids of hemp.

 - CBD Full Spectrum Oil: Contains all cannabinoids, terpenes and flavonoids of hemp.
 For all Higea CBD oils, the THC concentration is less than 0.2% which prevents psychoactive effects.